stldsa/site/README.rst

 ---------------------------------

 1) Make sure you have postgresql installed and in psql run  ``CREATE DATABASE stl_dsa`` (note the underscore)
 2) Create a virtualenv (I use virtualenv wrapper) and cd into the virtual environment.
 Python version must be 3.7 or higher.
+To specify a python version with virtualenvwrapper, use ``mkvirtualenv -p [path/to/python/version] [name-of-environment]``
 3) ``pip install -r requirements/local.txt``
 4) ``python manage.py makemigrations``
 5) ``python manage.py migrate``